ZIP Code 75038 in Irving, TX

 Schools in ZIP Code 75038

-ZIP Code 75038 is in the Irving Independent School District, which serves grades Pre-Kindergarten thru 12th.
-There are 6 public schools and 1 private school(s) in this ZIP Code.
+ZIP Code 75038 is part of 2 school districts, including: Irving Independent School District (Grades PK thru 12) and Dallas Independent School District (Grades Pre-Kindergarten thru 12th).
+There are 8 public schools and 2 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Irving, TX 75038